Aruniaaa/ThyLang/README.md

 ## Error Messages

-ThyLang provides error messages in classical English style, while these messages might be cryptic to understand for some users, please remember that this language is built more from a fun perspective rather than a functionality one:
+ThyLang provides error messages in classical English style, while these messages might be cryptic to understand for some users, please remember that this language is built more from a fun perspective rather than a functionality one.
+Some error messages are listed below:

 - **Undefined Variable**: "Verily, no variable of 'name' is inscribed in these sacred scripts."
 - **Division by Zero**: "Thou dared divide by naught."